 CRS strictly prohibits human trafficking in all forms.
 Neither CRS nor any employee, subcontractor, vendor, or agent is permitted to engage in certain activities or practices that constitute, encourage, or support human trafficking.
-For more information, please refer to our policy on Safeguarding.
+For more information, please refer to the Policy on Safeguarding (external link) or Policy on Safeguarding (link for internal staff) and the Anti-Trafficking in Persons Compliance Plan.